alan-turing-institute/deepsensor/docs/contact.md

-# Contact the developers
+# Contact the core team

-tomand@bas.ac.uk
+If you would like to contact us directly, please loop in everyone on the core team:

+* Lead developer: tomandersson3@gmail.com
+* Product manager: kwesterling@turing.ac.uk